 - Essential Coaching Practices for Elementary Literacy

 We also offer a series of FREE online courses on these essential practices.
-Currently, we have completed several modules for Instructional Practices in Early Literacy for Grades K to 3.
-Coming soon: The modules for Grades 4 to 6 will be completed by September 30, 2018.
+We have completed several modules for Instructional Practices in Early Literacy for pre-Kindergarten, Grades K to 3, and School- and Center-wide practices.

 Why Early Literacy Matters

 From the 2015 M-STEP data, it became clear that only about 50 percent of our state’s third graders are proficient readers.
 Students who fall below literacy standards in third grade are likely to struggle with learning for the rest of their educational careers and, likely, for the rest of their lives.
 That’s why our state’s educational leaders have taken major leaps toward addressing early literacy.Read More

 - 41st in fourth-grade reading scores, based on the 2015 National Assessment of Education Progress

 - 45th in fourth-grade reading scores for students who are economically disadvantaged